 Grizzly Peak Cyclists offer a Century-Preparation Ride Series at no cost, consisting of one ride per weekend for the six weeks prior to the century.
 The rides start at 25 miles and work up to 55 miles; they are about as hilly as the century itself.
 Those who complete the series should have no trouble completing at least the North Loop (which exceeds a metric century).
 For information see the GPC Ride Series Page or e-mail rideseries2@GrizzlyPeakCyclists.org.

-The 2014 Century will be photographed by West World Images.
-Sign up to be notified when photos are ready
+The 2014 Century was photographed by West World Images.
+Find your picture here.

 Every year, we make significant donations out of the proceeds raised from the Grizzly Peak Century to organizations and causes which promote or help bicycling in some way — be it advocacy, safety, education, awareness, or the bicycling environment.
 In 2013, we donated $25,000.
 See our donations page for specifics.